 Winnetou the Warrior Review

 Despite the German title, this is not the first film of the Karl May series.
 It was made one year after the phenomenal success of Treasure of Silver Lake.
 The script is – for once - rather close to the novel it was based upon.
 However, a few changes were made.
-In the novel Old Shatterhand is a young German immigrant, who finds a new Heimat in the New World, in the movie he seems more a man who’s in his mid or late thirties.
+In the novel Old Shatterhand is a young German immigrant, who finds a new Heimat in the New World, in the movie his age is never mentioned, but he looks more like a man in his mid or late thirties.
 Santer - who appears relatively late in the book - is brought more centre to the story here (actually he has been merged with another villain, Rattler, who doesn’t appear in the movie).
 Moreover his fate is different.

 An engineer is sent westwards by the Railroad company, to find out why the original plans for the projected railway have been altered, risking a war with the Apaches.
 Behind all this, is a villain called Santer, who is after the famous Apache gold.
 The engineer makes himself a name as a pugilist who knocks out every opponent with a single punch, and is therefore christened Old Shatterhand.
 When the Apaches, misled by Santer, launch an attack on the railway workers, Old Shatterhand is nearly killed by Winnetou, who’s unaware of the fact that Shatterhand has saved his life when he was captured by the Kiowas, the arch enemies of the Apaches.
 Winnetou plans to torture Old Shatterhand to death, but Winnetou’s sister, who has fallen in love with the prisoner, manages to prove that Shatterhand is a friend of the Apaches …